Tomb of Princess Linhe: The tomb

 Her body was found on a platform with a border of limestone.
-Her tomb is one of the few excavated tombs from the mid-sixth century, and one of the three largest tombs in the region of Ye.
+Her tomb is one of the few excavated tombs from the mid-sixth century, and one of the three largest tombs in the Ye region.
 Further, the tomb is the "earliest known long, sloping passageway decorated with life-size guards," and with its overall style it heralds a "decisive visual change."